 - It covers tidal range, tidal stream and wave technologies.

-- Developed as part of Marine Energy Test Area, it showcases technology developed in Wales and the role that META will play in the development of the industry.
+- Developed as part of the Marine Energy Test Area, it showcases technology developed in Wales and the role that META will play in the development of the industry.

 - The two robust interactive cabinets are designed to be loaned to public venues such as libraries, museums, and innovation centres.
 The display is also suitable for larger events.